-ing the effects of the Sao Paulo zoning reforming, and ignoring a potential equalization of wages across all cities in the country.
+We use that information to estimate a simple back-of-the envelope calculation, only considering the effects of the Sao Paulo zoning reforming, and ignoring a potential equalization of wages across all cities in the country.
 Our counterfactual simulation estimates that the reform would increase population in Sao Paulo by an extra 2.2 percentage points in 10 years.
-Assuming that Sao Paulo plays a similar economic role in Brazil as that of of NYC in the US, the increase in population is 0.0661 of the effect required to equalize wages, assuming linearity of effects.
+Assuming that Sao Paulo plays a similar economic role in Brazil as that of NYC in the US, the increase in population is 0.0661 of the effect required to equalize wages, assuming linearity of effects.